celestiaorg/docs/nodes/celestia-node-store-structure.md

 Below are the directories contained in the node's store:

 - `/blocks`: This directory stores blocks.
-Each file contained in this directory represents a block on Celestia and contains it's associated data.
+Each file contained in this directory represents a block on Celestia and contains its associated data.

 - `/data`: This directory contains the block header files.